Gastroesophageal reflux disease is a chronic disease that involves the digestive system.

 - Esophagitis: inflammation of the lower esophagus

-First, a physical examination and the corresponding medical history will be done.
+First, a physical examination and the corresponding medical history will be made.
 It may or may not need more evidence.
 The doctor can diagnose GERD based on experiencing symptoms such as heartburn.

 The diagnosis of GERD depends on several factors:

 Upper GI series (barium swallow): This outpatient procedure uses X-ray images to examine the upper gastrointestinal tract for ulcers, reflux, and physical abnormalities, such as a hiatal hernia.
-To aid visualization, the patient ingests a thick, calcareous liquid contrast agent containing barium.
+The patient ingests a thick, calcareous liquid contrast agent containing barium to aid visualization.

-Once the throat is numb, a small camera attached to a thin, flexible tube feeds through the esophagus to look for injured tissue and collect samples if necessary.
+Once the throat is numb, a small camera attached to a thin, flexible tube feeds through the esophagus to look for injured tissue and collect samples.

 Esophageal monitoring: A test is used to control the amount of acid in the esophagus.
 PH monitoring and manometry evaluate the environment and function of the esophagus.

-PH monitoring (often in conjunction with upper endoscopy) measures acid levels and the degree of reflux in the lower esophagus, while manometry measures the strength of muscle contractions, including that of the LES.
+PH monitoring (often in conjunction with upper endoscopy) measures acid levels and the degree of reflux in the lower esophagus.
+In contrast, manometry measures the strength of muscle contractions, including that of the LES.

 For milder symptoms of heartburn, over-the-counter medications can be given.